Heroin and cocaine among substances found in Carrie Fisher's system

 The full report released on Monday records her death as “undetermined” after concluding the cocaine could have been taken up to three days before she was taken ill on a flight from London to Los Angeles.

-The actress Star Was, who rose to fame as Princess Leia in Star Wars, then died aged 60 in hospital four days later on December 27.
+The actress, who rose to fame as Princess Leia in Star Wars, then died aged 60 in hospital four days later on December 27.

 The Los Angeles acting chief coroner Dr Christopher Rogers recorded her cause of death as sleep apnoea, where breathing cuts out during slumber, and various other “undetermined factors”.